Law School Resume Example

 I focus on including GPA, relevant coursework, and extracurriculars.
 Law schools notice details like moot court, debate, and mock trial, so you’ll see those laid out clearly.

-You can use this template to organize your own experience, whether you’re a sophomore or a recent grad.
+You can use this template to organize your own experience, whether you’re a sophomore or a recent grad, or check out a cover letter if you’re applying straight from high school.
 Just update the sections that fit your background best.

 I like how this sample pulls in real legal experiences, like internships and debate, alongside strong academic results.
 Law schools want to see both.